 Joan started sending notices on every job with the intention to make her workload slightly less stressful, yet she gained a ton of other benefits from shortened DSO to collecting unexpected overdue payments.

 Interested in getting paid faster on every job?

-Whether or not you are required to send preliminary notices on all of your jobs, preliminary notices are a key player in getting customers to pay you on time and in keeping your lien rights protected no matter what.
+Whether or not you are required to send a notice to owner on all of your jobs, these notices are a key player in getting customers to pay you on time and in keeping your lien rights protected no matter what.

 To learn more about what it would look like for your business to start sending notices on every job, schedule a call with the Levelset team today.